ircv3/ircv3-specifications/extensions/account-registration.md

 The lack of a standardized way to register an account has been a source of frustration for many participants for several years.

-This isn't the first attempt to fix it.
-Unlike the withdrawn `ACC` proposal, this effort aims to be more appealing to implementors by being severely restricted in scope.
-The only register-verify flows supported are those already in use in the wild.
-The authors hope that this stripped-down solution will serve as the basis for future organic expansion.
+This specification is intentionally restricted in scope to be appealing to implementors by being severely.
+The authors hope that this solution will serve as the basis for future organic expansion.

 ### Capability